ARM-software/arm-trusted-firmware/readme.rst

-Arm welcomes any feedback on TF-A. If you think you have found a security vulnerability, please report this using the process defined in the TF-A `Security Centre`_.
+Arm welcomes any feedback on TF-A. If you think you have found a security vulnerability, please report this using the process defined in the TF-A `Security Center`_.
 For all other feedback, please use the `GitHub issue tracker`_.

 Arm licensees may contact Arm directly via their partner managers.